Diophantine Geometry over Groups VIII: Stability

-Hence, by applying the same argument that was used to prove theorem 27 in [Se6], we obtain two sequences of rigid or strictly solid specializations of the same rigid or solid limit group: $\{(x_i(n),p(n),q_i(n),a)\}$ and $\{(x_j(n),p(n),q_j(n),a)\}$, for some $j>i$, along a given infinite path, that are compatible in all the levels except, perhaps, the bottom level.
-This contradicts the assumption that along our iterative procedure, we collected specializations that do not factor through the closures associated with developing resolutions constructed in the previous steps of the procedure.
-Therefore, we obtained a global bound on the number of eventual sculpted resolutions of the same width along an infinite path of our procedure, so we got a contradiction to the existence of an infinite path in the procedure for the construction of the diagram associated with a Diophantine set, that implies that the procedure terminates after finitely many steps.
+Hence, by applying the same argument that was used to prove theorem 27 in [Se6], we obtain two sequences of rigid or strictly solid values of the same rigid or solid limit group: $\{(x_i(n),p(n),q_i(n),a)\}$ and $\{(x_j(n),p(n),q_j(n),a)\}$, for some $j>i$, along a given infinite path, that are compatible in all the levels except, perhaps, the terminal level.
+This contradicts the assumption that along our iterative procedure, we collected rigid and strictly solid values that do not factor through the closures that were associated with completions of developing resolutions of anvils that were constructed in previous steps of the procedure.
+Therefore, like in the proof of theorem 27 in [Se6] we get a contradiction, and hence we proved that there exists a global bound on the number of eventual sculpted resolutions of the same width along an infinite path of our procedure (i.e., along a path in the constructed diagram).
+This global bound contradicts the existence of an infinite path in the procedure for the construction of the diagram that we associated with a Diophantine set, which finally implies that the procedure for the construction of the diagram terminates after finitely many steps (see the proof of theorem 27 in [Se6] for a detailed description of the notions, constructions and arguments that we applied).

 \line{\hss$ $}